smjonas/live-command.nvim/README.md

 ---

-`hl_group: string`

-Default: `IncSearch`
+`hl_groups: table<string, string?>`

+Default: `{ insertion = "DiffAdd", replacement = "DiffChanged", deletion = "DiffDelete" }`

-The highlight group used for highlighting buffer changes.
+A list of highlight groups per edit type (insertion, replacement or deletion) used for highlighting buffer changes.
+The value can be `nil` in which case no highlights will be shown for that type.
+If `hl_groups.deletion` is `nil`, deletion edits will not be undone which is otherwise done to make them visible.

 ---